What to Do if you Find a Swarm

 that smells like Lemon Pledge.
 You could go

-for a more home-brewed approach if you have access
+for a more home-brewed approach with the following

 There are other more complex methods such as